![]() |

 design patent prosecution generally takes 21 - 36 months and

-costs approximately between $1,600 and $2,300.
+costs approximately between $1,800 and $2,400 for preperation and prosecution.
 This cost may vary

 if the subject matter is complex or if difficulty is encountered